DaVikingCode/Citrus-Engine/ant/README.md

 Build instructions
 ------------------

-The ant is configured to be built on a PC.
+The ant is configured to be built on a PC or a Mac.

 Before running the script, you must generate the comments for the ASDoc using [ASDocr](http://gskinner.com/blog/archives/2010/05/asdocr_update_f_1.html).